orangeduck/Cello-Website/pages/learn-quickstart.md

 Our C structure `struct Image` has a pointer to some memory which might be allocated by some other function.
-If we want to avoid memory leaks we need to make sure we deallocate that memory on destruction.
+If we want to avoid memory leaks we need to make sure we deallocate this memory when we are done with it.
 Here we can make use of Cello to define a custom destructor for the `Image` type.

     void Image_Del(var self) {
       struct Image* i = self;